codazoda/ddm-blog/README.md

 ## Adding Images and Media

 You can add media by placing it in the `static` folder.
-That folder is further organized into `image` and `video`.
+That folder is further organized into `image` and `video` subfolders.
 You would then reference the media like this.

 ```
 ![Example Image](/static/image/example.png)